In formation

 Phase 1: Planning

-Lessons learned from Phase 1 will be used by the GRP and its partners to inform future investments (such as Phase 2) that can support disaster-affected communities in the US Gulf of Mexico and beyond.
+Lessons learned from Phase 1 are being used by the GRP and its partners to inform future investments that can support health, resilience, and disaster adaptation in Gulf communities and beyond.

 Phase 2: Implementation